 "Sure," Haskin bluffed, "just help me get started."
 He jumped on the bike and Happy gave him a good shove.

-Boy and bike flew forward, down the driveway, making a wide right turn onto unpaved Hood Street.
-Hanging on to the cold metal of the handle bars, Haskin sped down Nathanial Street towards Silas.
+Boy and bike flew forward, heading down the driveway and making a wide right turn onto unpaved Hood Street.
+Hanging on to the cold metal of the handle bars, Haskin sped down Nathanial Street and towards Silas.
 Haskin was having a little trouble steering, with some slight wobbling to the left or right, but the ride was becoming smoother as he rode on.
-Successfully making the wide turn onto Silas, he then turned towards Eastland.
+Successfully making the wide turn onto Silas, Haskin then turned towards Eastland.

 No comments: